fenago/Grokking-Deep-Learning/Lab_2.md

 aggressively and overshoot.
 (More on this later.)
 Note that the weight update made the same change (small increase) as hot and cold learning.

-Licensed to Ernesto Lee <socrates73@gmail.com>

 60

-Chapter 4

 I Introduction to neural learning

-Learning is just reducing error
+## Learning is just reducing error
 You can modify weight to reduce error.
 Putting together the code from the previous pages, we now have the following: weight, goal_pred, input = (0.0, 0.8, 0.5)